Green Brook Township, New Jersey: History

 In 1872, a tract of land was subdivided off from Warren Township.
 Thirteen years later, in 1885, the Borough of North Plainfield was created from a section of the subdivided land.
 The land at that time was designated as North Plainfield.
 In 1926, the Borough of Watchung was carved out of North Plainfield Township.
 The municipality's name was changed to Green Brook Township in 1932.

 Green Brook Township takes its name from the waterway that passes through the township called the Green Brook that rises in the Watchung Mountains several miles away, feeding from many smaller brooks and ponds along the way, as it flows in a southwesterly direction for a distance of 15 mi.
 It then continues southwestward and flows into the Raritan River at Bound Brook, which provides access to the New York City area and the Atlantic Ocean.
 The brook was named for the color of its water.

 Also contained within the township is Washington Rock State Park, which commemorates the spot where George Washington and Marquis de Lafayette watched the movement of the British soldiers during the American Revolutionary War, mainly the months of May and June 1777.
 The park was established on March 17, 1913, and is about 34 acre in size.

+Raritan Valley Hospital in Green Brook was the first teaching hospital of Rutgers Medical School when in 1972 the school expanded to become a full four-year medical school.
+The hospital had opened in 1966 and was closed in 1981, with the subsequent conversion to the Green Brook Regional Center, a facility caring for the elderly with disabilities.